 Length: 89 seconds

 Like this Pinkcast?
-Sign up to get the next one delivered directly to your inbox:
+Subscribe to get Dan's newsletter and a Pinkcast delivered to your inbox.

 This one is your best yet, it’s nice to see you get outside the box a bit (that was why I read on of your books in the first place many years ago)… And a special bonus, a rubber duck won’t steal your ideas…

 Simply brilliant!
 Thank god you went sans scuba gear!

 Quick, cute, easy, take away tool for immediate use!

 See..this is perfect!
 No longer will I get caught talking to myself in the car! (…Usually I pretend like I’m singing.
 Sometimes I even add air drums and microphone gestures just to be convincing.)

 This was very clever..
 Cute and to the point.
 I think I am going to buy myself a rubber duck.
 Thanks